gem/oq-engine/doc/manual/oq-manual.rst

    dashes (-), and underscores (_).
 Please ensure that there is no whitespace within the name of any individual limit state.

-The following snippet from the above fragilitymodel example file defines a discrete fragilityfunction:
+The following snippet from the above *Fragility Model* example file defines a discrete *Fragility Function*:

 .. code:: xml